How to Split Wood and Logs with an Axe

 Wedges are great for splitting large logs or rounds of wood, or complementing a splitting axe or maul.
 That’s because wedges, once driven into the wood, hold the wood apart and keep up tension on the wood fibers, making it easier for you to finish splitting the wood with either more wedges or an axe or maul.
 Chopping firewood with a wedge is the best way to split large logs.

-1. Position the first wedge so that it goes into or follows an existing split in the wood fiber.
+1. Position the first wedge to go into or follow an existing split in the wood fiber.
 You can start on the face of the log cut, too.

 2. Use a hammer or maul to drive the wedge in.
 If you’re splitting green or very tough wood, you might need to make a few cut with an axe or a (hand or chain) saw to create the first split.
 Depending on the type of wood you have, you might need to sharpen your wedge (if it’s made from metal) to get best results.

-3. Once you’ve driven the wedge into the wood, leave it there and continue splitting with an axe or maul or more wedges.
+3. Once you’ve driven the wedge into the wood, leave it there and continue splitting with an axe, maul, or more wedges.
 I usually leave the butt of the wedge sticking out slightly so that I can pull or tap it out if necessary.
 Otherwise if it gets stuck and you can’t split the rest of the wood, it can be a pain to pull it out.
 This is especially true if you have only one wedge.

 I’ve also written a guide to splitting wedges that you might find interesting.
 My recommendation is the Estwing Sure Split Wedge.
 It is a 5 pound wedge with extra wings on each side to improve the splitting potential.